imgntn/j360/README.md

 Register custom processors with `addFrameProcessor(fn)` to modify each JPEG frame before encoding.
 See `src/processors.ts` for an example grayscale implementation.
 Plugins can also be loaded from the CLI with `--plugin my-filter.js`.
+GPU accelerated filters can be built with `createWebGLProcessor()` from `src/gpu-processors.ts` which runs custom shaders in an `OffscreenCanvas` for high performance transformations.

 ### Live Streaming